 - Also inverted in the otherwise execrable Mistmare, where the protagonist is the one lecturing students into world mechanics.
 Button presses are notably absent.

 - In Star Wars: Knights of the Old Republic. the very first character encountered not only serves as Mr. Exposition (even though, story-wise, the player character should already know everything he says ...or should he? ), but also teaches the player how to use the keyboard and mouse.
 In the sequel, this is avoided by giving all tutorial hints through the HUD.

-- Technically this is averted.
-He will hold your hand through the first sections, but he only breaks the fourth wall if the player asks for help or stands still for too long.
+- Can be defied if you want: he will hold your hand through the first sections, but he only breaks the fourth wall if the player asks for help or stands still for too long.
 So if you know what you're doing, it is possible to play through the tutorial without this trope coming into play.

-- Sort of played straight and lampshaded at the same time in the sequel when introducing the new NPC influence feature.
+- Mocked in the sequel when introducing the new NPC influence feature.
 Someone says something, then the HUD explains how the influence system works in place of where dialogue would normally go, as the camera looks at various characters standing there.
 Afterwards, someone asks if you're ok, since you just stood there blankly for the duration of a line, and you get a chance to try influence.